Hurtigruten 12-Day Northern Lights Cruise Review

 The Aurora Borealis or Northern Lights

 Aurora are caused by charged particles from the sun entering the earth’s atmosphere.
-To see them you need dark skies and a cloudless night.
-The further north you go, the greater your chance of catching this wonderful light show.
-The time of year also influences the brightness, and therefore ease of seeing, this unique nocturnal light-show.
+To see them, you need dark skies and a cloudless night.
+The further north you go, the greater your chance of catching this amazing light show.
+The time of year also influences the brightness, and therefore ease of seeing, this unique light show.

 Who and What Are Hurtigruten?

 Hurtigruten is a Norwegian shipping company that ferries mail, goods, and commuter traffic up and down the coast.
 The Hurtigruten Norwegian coastal fleet are not primarily tourist boats, although this is a growing part of their business.

 Travelling with Hurtigruten is completely different from a traditional cruise.
 There is no entertainment laid-on, and no formal “gala” dinners.
 You need to be happy with your own company and be prepared for a slow pace of life.
 You will spend many hours watching nature go by or just sitting and reading a book.
 I recommend you read before you start your voyage.
 This gives a good idea of what to expect and the author gives useful tips of what to take with you to get the most out of your trip.
 Northern Lights and Stars with Hurtigruten: A Guide to Hunting the Aurora in Norway

 Winter Cruise in Norway With Hurtigruten